Michael Heilmann's Automatic Resource Management System Mark 1

 .

-of unmanaged resources like unmanaged memory, file handles, etc. In the following example, File_finalize
+The finalize function shall perform cleanup of unmanaged resources like unmanaged memory, file handles, etc.

-is implemented to invoke `fclose` on the field fd
+on the field fd

 of struct File